sandervanvugt/microservices/README.md

-This Git repository contains supportinf files for my "Building Microservices with Containers, Kubernetes and Istio" video course.
+This Git repository contains supporting files for my "Building Microservices with Containers, Kubernetes and Istio" video course.
 See https://sandervanvugt.com for more details.

 The files are also used in the live class I'm teaching at https://learning.oreilly.com.